- Rust 74.4%

 - Hot config reload on

-SIGHUP. - Centralized SSH crypto policy; see
+mlkem768x25519-sha256, with explicit classical Curve25519 fallback unless PQ-only mode is enabled. - Centralized SSH crypto policy; see

-SECURITY-SNDL.mdfor Store Now, Decrypt Later limitations and migration work.
+SECURITY-SNDL.mdfor Store Now, Decrypt Later limits, the currentsntrup761x25519-sha512gap, and rollout guidance.

 Install Targets and Paths